 While I hadn't particularly noticed any weight loss to speak of, far more important changes had occurred.
 The promise of improved clarity of thought, better sleep and loads of energy weren't empty, I experienced them all.
 I felt healthy and happy, which in turn made me want to make healthier choices and find a better balance in my life for the things I love and the things that will do me good.
 In my opinion, this is the future of healthy eating.
 Restriction and guilt are boring and harmful, balance and mindfulness are the key to everything from weight loss to a more fulfilling life.

 Haven't tried the diet plan yet?
-Sign up and we'll send you recipes and tips for eating clean beyond the seven days.
+Sign up and we'll send you recipes and tips for healthy eating beyond the seven days.